 MoILHSA will be responsible for the overall administration, fiduciary functions, environmental and social aspects, communication and outreach for components 1 and 2 of Emergency COVID-19 Response Project.

-Labor Conditions Inspection Department of MoILHSA
+Labor Inspection Office is a legal entity of public law under the MoILHSA in order to ensure the effective execution of the labor norms:

-controls and checks compliance with occupational safety and health in the workplace;
+Controls and checks compliance with occupational safety and health in the workplace;

-Prevention of forced labor and exploitation; Investigation and recording work related accidents and occupational illness cases at workplaces.
+Prevents forced labor and exploitation;

+Investigates and records work related accidents and occupational illness cases at workplaces.